-Without considering all these instruments in detail, it is essential to note that regulations have general application, are binding in their entirety and directly applicable in all the member states, while directives are binding, as to the result to be achieved, upon the member states to which they are addressed but leave to the national authorities the choice of form and methods for achieving that result by the deadline stipulated.
-Consequently, as soon as Community regulations come into force, they are part of the positive law of the Community as a whole, while directives - or, strictly speaking, certain provisions of directives - may be given direct effect by a decision of the Court of Justice of the Communities, even if they have not been transposed into national legal systems in good time.
+Without considering all these instruments in detail, it is essential to note that regulations have general application, are binding in their entirety and directly applicable in all the member states, while directives are binding on the member states as to the result to be achieved but leave it to national authorities to decide by what formal and other means the result is to be achieved within the time limit.
+Consequently, as soon as Community regulations come into force, they are part of the positive law of the Community as a whole, while directives - or, strictly speaking, certain provisions of directives - may be given direct effect by a decision of the Court of Justice of the Communities even if they have not been transposed into national legal systems within the set time.

-These specific features of Community law demand scrupulously detailed preparation and the establishment of an ongoing, structured dialogue between the European Commission and the member states - both at official level and with organisations, specialists and independent experts - as soon as the Commission starts drafting proposals.
+These specific features of Community law demand scrupulously detailed preparation and an ongoing, structured dialogue between the European Commission and the member states - both at official level and with organisations, specialists and independent experts - as soon as the Commission starts drafting proposals.
 Once proposals have been submitted to the Council and Parliament, the dialogue takes place in committees and Council working groups as well as in hearings organised by the Commission.

-For the same reasons, dialogue must also take place within the member states, so that legislative and executive authorities can exchange views and, under the terms of each country's constitution, prepare the position that it will adopt in the Council of Ministers.
+For the same reasons, dialogue must also take place within the member states so that legislative and executive authorities can exchange views and, under the terms of each country's constitution, prepare the position that it will adopt in the Council of Ministers.

 Ultimately this twin-track activity produces legislative instruments that reflect the economic and social realities of the whole Community.
-It goes without saying that flexible and efficient mechanisms are needed to ensure that the process moves at the pace required.
+It goes without saying that flexible and efficient mechanisms are needed to ensure that the process moves with the required speed.